 Overview

-The information on this page is only for authentication with Open Banking APIs.
-For information on integrating with our other APIs, see the Integration Guide.
+This guide focuses exclusively on authentication for Open Banking APIs.
+For details about integrating with other APIs, refer to the Integration Guide.

 Benefits